Baby crowning is when the baby’s head emerges out of the birth canal. It can be intense, but it also means that baby is finally here!

 - What are the signs of crowning?

-What does it mean when baby is crowning?
+What does it mean when a baby crowns?

-Your baby crowning in labor is the point at which your baby’s head is visible from the outside and doesn’t slip back up the birth canal between contractions.
+Baby crowning in labor is the point when your baby’s head is visible from the outside and doesn’t slip back up the birth canal between contractions.

-When a baby is crowning, you’ll be able to see the top of their head and get a sneak preview as to whether they’ve got hair (or not)!
+When a baby is crowning, those at the action end will be able to see the top of their head and get a sneak preview as to whether they’ve got hair (or not)!

 If you’re interested, during labor you can ask your doctor or midwife for a mirror to take a look at your crowning baby.